Our Sunday gathering starts at 10:30am at 102 Maple St. Our services tend to last around an hour and a half.

 SUNDAY AT A GLANCE

-Christ Community Church was planted with the purpose of showing the beauty of Jesus to the heart of Denton, which informs everything we do.
+Christ Community Church was planted with the purpose of making disciples who are being changed by the beauty of Jesus in everyday life.
+This informs everything we do.

 We meet at 10:30am in the 102 Maple St. Our services tend to last about an hour and a half.